Signed into law:

 In July 2014, Russ was assigned as the Administrator for Regions 1-9 of Field Operations Administration.
-This position was responsible for the administration of parole and probation staff and daily operations in 80 counties throughout the State.
+Here, he was responsible for the administration of parole and probation staff and daily operations in 80 counties throughout the State.

 Russ graduated with a Bachelor of Arts in Criminal Justice from Michigan State University.

 Offenders: A – G